kleotan901/workflow_master/README.md

 pip install -r requirements.txt python3 manage.py runserver #stsrts Django Server
 ```

+`python manage.py loaddata task_manager_db_data.json`

+- After loading data from fixture you can use following superuser:
+  - Login: `admin`
+  - Password: `Qay12345`

 ## Features

 * Authorization functionality for Worker/User
-* Managing tasks with essential details such as name, description, deadline, priority, and assignees.
+* Managing tasks with essential details such as name, description, deadline, priority, and assignees
+* Track the number of tasks in progress for each worker
 * Monitor status of tasks (in progress, completed, overdue) and the assigned workers

 ## Demo